DataDog/documentation/content/en/developers/metrics/custom_metrics.md

 Even though there are five cities, four states, three regions, and one country, there are still five unique tag value combinations of `city`, `state`, `region`, and `country` that appear in the data.
 The total number of custom metrics emitted from the `temperature` metric is still five.

-Suppose you drop the `city` tag from the gauge `temperature` metric.
+Suppose you drop the `city` tag from the GAUGE `temperature` metric.

 |                                |      |      |      |      |      |      |      |
 | ------------------------------ | ---- | ---- | ---- | ---- | ---- | ---- | ---- |